 The National School of Tropical Medicine has established a Pediatric Tropical Medicine Clinic at Texas Children's Hospital in collaboration with the Department of Pediatrics, Section of Infectious diseases.
-The Pediatric Tropical Medicine Clinic opened on August 14, 2020 and specializes in the diagnosis and management of neglected tropical diseases, parasitology and travel-related infections in children.
+The Pediatric Tropical Medicine Clinic opened August 14, 2020 and specializes in the diagnosis and management of neglected tropical diseases in children.